alfinm01/simple-api-neurafarm/README.md

 [POST] '/users' = Create new user
 [PUT] '/users/:id' = Edit user by id
 [DELETE] '/users/:id' = Delete user by id
-[POST] '/login' = Get all previously sent messages [POST] '/upload-file' = Upload file to cloud storage (such as S3)* [POST] '/recover' = Send link to user email for change password [POST] '/change-password/:id' = Create new password for user
+[POST] '/login' = Sign in with username and password [POST] '/upload-file' = Upload file to cloud storage (such as S3)* [POST] '/recover' = Send link to user email for change password [POST] '/change-password/:id' = Create new password for user